Rainer Maria Rilke: Duino and the First World War (1911–1919)

 Between October 1911 and May 1912, Rilke stayed at the Castle Duino, near Trieste, home of Princess Marie of Thurn und Taxis.
 There, in 1912, he began the poem cycle called the Duino Elegies, which would remain unfinished for a decade because of a long-lasting creativity crisis.
-Rilke had developed an admiration for El Greco as early as 1908, so he visited Toledo during the winter of 1912/13 to see Greco's paintings.
-It has been suggested that Greco's manner of depicting angels influenced the conception of the angel in the Duino Elegies.
+Rilke had developed an admiration for El Greco as early as 1908, so he visited Toledo during the winter of 1912/13 to see his paintings.
+It has been suggested that El Greco's manner of depicting angels influenced the conception of the angel in the Duino Elegies.
 The outbreak of World War I surprised Rilke during a stay in Germany.
 He was unable to return to Paris, where his property was confiscated and auctioned.
 He spent the greater part of the war in Munich.
 From 1914 to 1916 he had a turbulent affair with the painter Lou Albert-Lasard.
 Rilke was called up at the beginning of 1916 and had to undertake basic training in Vienna.
 Influential friends interceded on his behalf – he was transferred to the War Records Office and discharged from the military on 9 June 1916.
 He returned to Munich, interrupted by a stay at Hertha Koenig's manor Gut Bockel in Westphalia.
 The traumatic experience of military service, a reminder of the horrors of the military academy, almost completely silenced him as a poet.